-Atlantic hurricanes usually form off the coast of Africa, and then wander west across the Atlantic.
+Atlantic hurricanes usually form off the coast of Africa, and then move west across the Atlantic.
 They pick up strength in the warm water as the approach the Caribbean, and then turn north up the U.S. east coast.

 That’s the typical path.
 What’s up with this system, then?
 It has instead formed off the coast of the Americas, and is moving the other way, east, towards Africa, before turning north up towards northern Europe.